YOLOE: Real-Time Seeing Anything: Related Work

 \textbf{Visual-prompted detection and segmentation.} While text prompts offer a generic description, certain objects can be challenging to describe with language alone, such as those requiring specialized domain knowledge.
-In such cases, visual prompts can guide detection and segmentation more flexibly and specifically, complementing text prompts~\cite{jiang2023t,jiang2024trex2}.
+In such cases, visual prompts can guide detection and segmentation more flexibly and specifically, complementing text prompts~\cite{jiang2023t,jiang2024trex2,kirillov2023sam}.
 OV-DETR~\cite{zang2022ovdetr} and OWL-ViT~\cite{minderer2022owlvit} leverage CLIP encoders to process text and image prompts.
-MQ-Det~\cite{xu2023mqdet} augments text queries with class-specific visual information from query images.
 DINOv~\cite{li2024dinov} explores visual prompts as in-context examples for generic and referring vision tasks.
 T-Rex2~\cite{jiang2024trex2} integrates visual and text prompts by region-level contrastive alignment.
-For segmentation, based on large-scale data, SAM~\cite{kirillov2023sam} presents a flexible and strong model that can be prompted interactively and iteratively.
-SEEM~\cite{zou2023seem} further explores segmenting objects with more various prompt types.
-Semantic-SAM~\cite{li2024semanticsam} excels in semantic comprehension and granularity detection, handling both panoptic and part segmentation tasks.
+For segmentation, SEEM~\cite{zou2023seem} explores segmenting objects with various prompt types.
+Semantic-SAM~\cite{li2024semanticsam} excels in semantic comprehension and granularity detection, handling both panoptic and part segmentation.

 \textbf{Prompt-free detection and segmentation.} Existing approaches still depend on explicit prompts during inference for open-set detection and segmentation.
 To address this limitation, several works~\cite{wu2024grit,long2023capdet,yao2024detclipv3,lin2024generateu,ren2024dinox} explore integrating with generative language models to produce object descriptions for all found objects.
 For instance, GRiT~\cite{wu2024grit} employs a text decoder for both dense captioning and object detection tasks.
 DetCLIPv3~\cite{yao2024detclipv3} trains an object captioner on large-scale data, enabling model to generate rich label information.
 GenerateU~\cite{lin2024generateu} leverages the language model to generate object names in a free-form way.